RennyHarlin/blog/content/posts/Computer-Security/DES.md

     - Using the row and column, choose the 4-bit entry from substitution lookup table
     - For each of the 8 chunks, you get a 4-bit entry.
 Therefore, the overall output will be 32 bits long.
    ![s-box](/imgs/des/s-box.png)
+   The above table is an example of a substitution lookup table
 4. Permutation (P-box) \
    The final step applies a permutation to the 32-bit output from the S-boxes.
 This permutation rearranges the bits further contributing to diffusion by ensuring the current output of the S-box affects multiple S-boxes in next rounds.